trigger-segfault/trigger-segfault.github.io/Triggerverse/README.md

 * Author:         Robert Jordan
 * Version:        v1.0.0.0

 TriggerVerse creates a more user-friendly environment in Nested making it easier to explore infinitely.
+This mod will count the total nodes in existence, as well as allow you to remove nodes or recenter a node to be the primary node.
 TriggerVerse will also save your current theme.
 As a bonus it also adds theme park catagories randomly into cities.

 ## Requirements